Health Charities

 Childhood Immunisation

-Our baby clinics are on Tuesdays form 2.00pm until 4.30pm in the Newcastle Surgery, and form 2.30pm until 4.30pm in the Castlewellan Surgery on Wednesdays.
+Our baby clinics are on Tuesdays from 2.00pm until 4.30pm in the Newcastle Surgery, and from 2.00pm until 4.30pm in the Castlewellan Surgery on Wednesdays.

 The practice will arrange an appointment for mother and baby to have a six- week check up.
 The Practice Nurse will not administer immunisations until the GP has completed this.